Airbus tells suppliers: plan now for post-crisis output hike

 The industry is still agonizing over a possible recovery with most analysts saying it is still too early to gauge the speed and shape of the flight path out of its worst downturn.

-British Airways owner IAG ICAG.L warned on Thursday a travel slump from the pandemic had deepened.
+British Airways owner IAG warned on Thursday a travel slump from the pandemic had deepened.

 A top Airbus executive told a newspaper earlier this month that the situation in early autumn was worse than Airbus, which is shedding 15,000 jobs, had expected in the summer.